 4. Ukraine – The Christmas Spider

-An Eastern European folktale is the reason why ornaments shaped like spider-webs are now placed on Christmas trees primarily in Ukraine.
+Quite a strange Christmas tradition, an Eastern European folktale is the reason why ornaments shaped like spider-webs are now placed on Christmas trees primarily in Ukraine.
 According to legend, a poor widow and her children cared for a pine tree that grew in their garden, all year long, in the hope that they’d have a Christmas tree when the festival rolled around.
 However, they all went to bed sad on Christmas Eve when they realised they couldn’t afford to decorate it.
 The next morning, though, the tree was covered in cobwebs; when the first rays of sunlight touched these cobwebs, they turned into gold and silver.
 Legend has it that the family never experienced poverty after that Christmas.
 Who knew a dreaded creepy-crawly could bring people such joy!

 5. Yugoslavia – Demanding Gifts as Ransom